 “Who shall ascend the hill of the Lord and who shall stand in his holy place?
 He who has clean hands and a pure heart, who does not lift up his soul to what is false and does not swear deceitfully.”

 What a powerful question and answer in the heart of the Psalm.
 I just feel the weight of that question.
 Like who can ascend the hill of the Lord?
 Who can stand in his holy place?
 Who can stand before the holy God of the universe?
-Who is fit?
+So who is fit?
 Who is able to come into his presence?
 And the answer is he has clean hands and a pure heart.
 And also think about this; outward and inward, an inward purity that plays out in outward cleanliness.

 In Christ we are made clean.
 Through His merits, we can draw near to the throne of God and ascend the hill of the Lord.